ahpiau18/StreamPlayerVitamio5/README.md

 ```

-In version 5.0.0, OnPrepareListener will not fire, if you do not implement @Overwrite onInfo <br>
+In version 5.0.0, OnPrepareListener will not fire, if you implement @Overwrite onInfo <br>
-Below example will works
+this will fix the playback issue.
+Refer Example below.

 ```sh
 public class MainActivity extends AppCompatActivity {